LRz00/LRz00/README.md

 - 👋 Hi, I’m @LRz00, or just Lara
 - 👀 I’m interested in learning programming at a full-stack level!
-- 🌱 I’m currently studing software development at IFBA.
+- 🌱 I’m currently studying software development at IFBA.
 - 💞️ I’m looking to collaborate on any fun projects!
 All new knoledge is welcomed!

 <!---